asgharrazavi/msm_analysis_scripts/Opsin_Structure/tica_files/README.md

 These contributions are calculated based on the references below (the original tICA papers):
 <br />

+<a href="https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.72.3634">Separation of a Mixture of Independent Signals Using Time Delayed Correlations</a>
-Slow dynamics in protein fluctuations revealed by time-structure based independent component analysis: The case of domain motions
+<a href="https://aip.scitation.org/doi/abs/10.1063/1.3554380">Slow dynamics in protein fluctuations revealed by time-structure based independent component analysis: The case of domain motions</a>